How to Bullet-Proof Your Car Windowsby Amanda GronotUpdated July 26, 2023

 Many movies and modern myths emphasize that one of the safest places you can be in a chase is in a bulletproof car in a kevlar vest.
-However, you should know that the term "bulletproof" is somewhat misleading, because no window is completely bulletproof.
-The more appropriate term is "bullet-resistant."
-Moreover, most companies will not install bullet-resistant windows without also installing armor for the rest of the car.
+However, you should know that the term bulletproof is somewhat misleading, because bulletproof glass is not completely shatterproof.
+Moreover, most companies will not install bullet-resistant windows with a tint without also installing other levels of protection for the rest of the car.
 Bullets could easily pass through an un-armored car door, a regular tire or through the gas tank, making bullet-resistant windows largely futile.
-In addition, bullet-resistant windows require significant alterations to the body of your car because of the extra weight of the polycarbonate materials.
+In addition, bulletproof windows require significant alterations to the body of your car because of the extra weight of the polycarbonate materials.
 As such, you can’t DIY it; bulletproofing a car has to be done by a professional.
 If you’re still curious however, here’s how to bulletproof a car.

-Determine what level of resistance you need in your windows.
+Determine what protection level you need in your windows.
 If you are simply looking for a little added protection from ordinary theft, you might opt for a simple film that can be installed on your current car with few modifications.
-However, if you require an extremely solid bullet-resistant glass, your car will likely need intensive automotive remodeling to accommodate for the additional weight.
-In that case, you will either need to purchase a pre-made armored car, or you will need to take your car to a company that specializes in custom armoring.
+However, if you require extremely solid bulletproof car windows, your car will likely need intensive automotive remodeling to accommodate for the additional weight.
+In that case, you will either need to purchase a new car that comes pre-armored, or you will need to take your car to a company that specializes in custom armoring.
 For civilians looking for extra protection, the Audi A7 is a very popular choice.

 Invest in an armored car if you require maximal protection and have the money.
-Companies like Custom Armored Vehicles or the Texas Armoring Company can build custom cars or provide you with a pre-made, high-end armored vehicle, complete with the highest caliber bullet-resistant windows and the materials needed to support them.
-Expect to pay around $100,000 to $150,000 as of 2010.
+Companies like Custom Armored Vehicles or the Texas Armoring Company can build custom cars or provide you with a pre-made, high-end armored vehicle, complete with the highest caliber bullet-resistant glass as well as run-flat tires or radiator protection for extra security.

 Contact a company like the International Armor Corporation or Lasco International Group if you prefer to make adjustments to your own car.
-They will customize your car with the latest ballistic glass, which is the same thing as bullet-resistant glass) while preserving the original appearance and functionality of your car.
-Expect to pay anywhere from $15,000 to $100,000, as of 2010.
+They will customize your car with the latest ballistic glass, which is the same thing as bullet-resistant glass, while preserving the original appearance and functionality of your car.

 - No window or vehicle can be 100 percent bulletproof.